influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.additionalAlertRelabelConfigs

-AdditionalAlertRelabelConfigs allows specifying a key of a Secret containing additional Prometheus alert relabel configurations.
+"AdditionalAlertRelabelConfigs allows specifying a key of a Secret containing additional Prometheus alert relabel configurations.
 Alert relabel configurations specified are appended to the configurations generated by the Prometheus Operator.
 Alert relabel configurations specified must have the form as specified in the official Prometheus documentation: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#alert_relabel_configs.
 As alert relabel configs are appended, the user is responsible to make sure it is valid.
 Note that using this feature may expose the possibility to break upgrades of Prometheus.
-It is advised to review Prometheus release notes to ensure that no incompatible alert relabel configs are going to break Prometheus after the upgrade.
+It is advised to review Prometheus release notes to ensure that no incompatible alert relabel configs are going to break Prometheus after the upgrade."

 ### fn spec.additionalAlertRelabelConfigs.withKey